AI for operations

 Interacting with Google services has become an even easier task thanks to connectors.
 Connectors simplify calling services because they handle the formatting of requests for us, providing some kind of function call where things are abstracted away, so we don’t need to know the details of a Google Cloud API or worry about the retries, the polling, the authentication, the formatting of the message, etc. This means that we basically know if the operation is completed and if we have a success or a failure.

-If you need help with your Workflow implementation, reach out to our team here.
+If you need help with your Workflows implementation, reach out to our team here.